Active and Passive Voice: Difference, Rules & Examples

 4. Use V3 (Past Participle) after the helping verb

-5. Subject comes with “by” in objective case (Sometimes “to/with” instead of “by”)
+5. Subject comes with “by” in objective case (Sometimes “to/with” is used instead of “by”)

 Modal Auxiliaries (Can, Could, May,